In late September, we got home from a seven-week excursion that ended in spending time with my two adult children and their families.

 Most campgrounds have always been set up for better privacy and distancing than any hotel or motel.
 While camping, we try to cook most of our meals over an open campfire – as long as weather permits.
 Our ventures to restaurants are few and far between.
 I know who cleans the camper: Me.
 I know the health of the people in our camper: My husband and I. Ok, there are two dogs.

 We followed COVID protocol with masks, social distancing, and good hygiene; after all, my husband is one of those whose immune system is compromised.

 Why leave your home during the pandemic?

-We usually leave on an extended trip for escape from the monotony, stress, and responsibility of everyday life.
+We usually leave on an extended trip to escape from the monotony, stress, and responsibility of everyday life.
 I have always liked variety: As a kid, and even college student, I changed the arrangement of the furniture in my space consistently.